ploe/croma/README.md

 The package used for specifying the foreground and background colors are called `fg` and `bg` respectively.

-To include it in your projects you will need to import it like so:
+To include it in your project you will need to import it:

 ```
 import (